OpenIndy/OpenIndy.github.io/Dev_readme.md

+- Syntax of a site:
+Every site has to have a "front matter".
+Front matter is a mini-configuration block that tells Jekyll about the page, including its title, layout, and other information.
+Front matter is placed inside of two sets of three dashes, like the following:
+---
+layout: default
+title: test
+tags: [test, theme, about]
+image:
+  feature: banner_oi_proto.jpg
+---
+"image:feature" is important for the layout style to show a banner for example

 - Layout:

 The _layouts folder contains the layout informations like header, menu, and footer.

 - Landing Page
 Change _layouts/home.html to change the existing Homepage

 - Navigation